aatishb/interactivesandbox/README.md

 # interactivesandbox
-A remplate for making interactive essays with p5.js
+A template for making interactive essays with p5.js